department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/conversation-guide-at.md

 - Edit
 - Branch of service
-     - Please tell me about your impressions of this page.
      - (If alert is noticed) What does this mean to you?
      - What would you do now?
 - Continue to review screen
-     - Please tell me about your impressions of this page.
      - (If alert or updated answers are noticed) What does this mean to you?
      - What would you do now?

 After you review your answers, could you tell me what you would do next?

 Could you please select "Continue"?

 ## Fifth Task: Results screen

-Please tell me about your impressions of this page.
+Please tell me what you think of this page.

 1. Why do you think you’re seeing this page?
 2. What does this page mean to you?